 “The mayhem is less eroticized, the performances more authentic and the first film’s sandblasted vérité look has been replaced by Neil Lisk’s swampy-slick photography.
 Female-empowerment fantasy or just plain prurience, Grave is extremely efficient grindhouse.”
 New York Times

-“It isn’t just that two wrongs don’t make a right, or that becoming more sociopathic than a group of dead-end criminals doesn’t make Jennifer much of a feminist role model.
-It’s more that the whole movie is a bizarre psychological game, in which we permit ourselves to watch (and/or suffer, and/or enjoy) an all-too-realistic and brutal rape, and then repent at leisure by watching a long series of gruesome but utterly ludicrous torture scenes.”
+“It isn’t just that two wrongs don’t make a right, or that becoming more sociopathic than a group of dead-end criminals doesn’t make Jennifer much of a feminist role model.”
 Salon

 “In 1978, the original I Spit on Your Grave had the woman renting a cabin in upstate New York.
 Here the location isn’t clear, but even if it were specified, the accents and attitudes tell their own story – this is Deliverance country.
 All we need is the kid with the banjo.
 In addition to all the obvious things that are disgusting about this movie, I Spit on Your Grave is trying to get us to hate each other.
 Hate it instead.”
 San Francisco Gate